terryjbates/Spotify_Streaming_Data_Analysis/README.md

     * What does each record represent?
     * What are the key measures?
     * What are the key dimensions?
-* Create appropriate database schema and scripting to import the streaming history into our PostgreSQL database.
+* Create appropriate database schema to import raw streaming history data into our PostgreSQL database.
 * Use SQL queries, Pandas, and other tooling to conduct data cleaning, exploration and analysis processes.
 ## Data Extraction
 After using the download link provided in our Spotify email, we received a **16.2** MB zip archive; the extracted folder is named `Spotify Extended Streaming History` with this folder being **217** MB in size.
 The archive contents are as follows: